Turbo Takeaways

 Bankruptcy

 Consumers typically file for Chapter 7 or Chapter 13 bankruptcy.
-In Chapter 7 bankruptcy, consumers sell off assets to pay debts, while Chapter 13 restructures your finances in favor of a court-ordered payment plan based on your current debts.
+In Chapter 7 bankruptcy, you may have to sell non-exempt assets to pay off creditors.
+Under Chapter 13, you keep your assets and follow a court-approved repayment plan lasting three to five years.

 DIY Debt Relief

-Consumers can approach debt relief on their own using methods like debt snowball and debt avalanche.
-Debt snowball and avalanche are nicknames for options used to pay off debts independently based on their sizes.
+Consumers can pursue debt relief on their own using methods like the debt snowball and debt avalanche to pay off balances independently based on their sizes.

 When Should You Enroll in a Debt Relief Program?